breatheco-de/content/src/content/lesson/working-with-plain-text-files-backend.md

 file.close() # close the file
 ```

-The code above will create or update a `todos.csv` with a content similar to this:
+The code above will create or update a `todos.csv` with content similar to this:

 ```csv
 make the bed, do the laundry, finish homework